 • hips and knees that stiffen while close together or crossed

-Some people with MS experience dizziness and the sensation of being lightheaded, woozy, weak, or faint.
-Less commonly, they may experience vertigo, which makes it feel as though they or their surroundings are spinning.
+Some people with MS experience dizziness and the sensation of being lightheaded, dizzy, weak, or faint.
+Less commonly, they may experience vertigo, making it feel like they or their surroundings are spinning.

 The symptoms of vertigo include:

-Research suggests that around 49—59% of people with MS experience vertigo, dizziness, or balance problems.
+Research suggests that 4959% of people with MS experience vertigo, dizziness, or balance problems.

-People with MS often experience sexual problems and may find it difficult to become aroused or have an orgasm.
+People with MS often experience sexual problems and may find it difficult to become aroused or orgasm.
 For example, MS may reduce natural vaginal lubrication, potentially making sexual intercourse painful for females.

-The condition can also cause sexual problems by damaging nerves in the sexual response pathways that connect the brain and the sexual organs.
+The condition can also cause sexual problems by damaging nerves in the sexual response pathways that connect the brain and the sex organs.

 People with MS may also experience issues with sex as a result of other MS symptoms, such as: